 Once you have explored the parks and recreational areas, let us know how we are doing.
 Your feedback is very important to us.
 Please complete our on-line survey.
 Our overall customer service rating continues to run over 90%!!

-We take great pride in striving to be one of the best Park & Recreation Department's in the nation.
-Check back often and see what new and cool things we have in store for you.
+We are striving to be one of the best Park & Recreation Department's in the nation.

 Steve McDaniel, Director

 Phone (260) 427-6000